cosmos/cosmos/WHITEPAPER.md

 ## Use Cases ###################################################################

+_TODO: Document how zones can have their own governance and economic policies, like when to hard-fork_

 ### Pegging to Other Cryptocurrencies

 A priveleged zone can act as the source of a pegged token of another